rain-dears/argon/README.md

 You are allowed to modify the code of this client and publish your version of this client **either as open-source or closed-source, but not sold.** Please respect me, my project and yourself.

-# Argon Minecraft Ghost Client
+# Vxe Minecraft Ghost Client

 ## Why?